By Atom | Aug 10, 2023, 2:44 PM

-Croydon High School is an independent day school in Croydon, South London for girls aged 3–18, incorporating a nursery, junior school, senior school and sixth form.
-It is a member of the Girls’ Day School Trust (GDST) – the UK’s leading family of 25 independent girls' schools.
+Croydon High School is a private day school in Croydon, South London for girls aged 3–18.
+It consists of a nursery, a junior school, a senior school and sixth form.
+It is a member of the Girls’ Day School Trust (GDST) which manages 25 private girls' schools in the UK.

 Croydon High School was founded by the suffragette Dorinda Neligan in 1874 and focuses on ‘every girl, every day’.
 This means that the school takes the time to get to know each child as an individual with potential and adapts the right level of challenge accordingly.